marad/includer/readme.md

 ## How does it work?

 This is really simple.
-This works like copies file from one place to another, but if the file contains `#include some_file` line it'll be replaced with contents of `some_file`.
+This copies file from one place to another, but if the file contains `#include some_file` line it'll be replaced with contents of `some_file`.